-Content includes a survey of early and contemporary North American Indian art history and theory with a fundamentally important focus on contemporary problems and issues.
-The relevance of the Native perspective and problems contiguous to the use of this perspective by students and instructor will constitute the most important factor in all discussions and must be of uppermost concern to all students.
+Content includes a survey of early and contemporary North American Indian art history and theory with a fundamentally important focus on contemporary problems and arguments.
+The relevance of the Native perspective and issues contiguous with the use of this perspective by students and instructor will constitute the most significant factor in all discussions and is required to be of uppermost concern to all students.
 An interdisciplinary holistic, conceptual analysis and synthesis of ideas from art and anthropology with reference to learning the Native perspective will prevail.